-This is a valid bound because if the allowances or the appointment times are larger than the maximum sum of the service durations overall duration scenarios it will result in an avoidable increase in idle time and/or overtime.
+This is a valid bound because if the allowances or the appointment times are larger than the maximum sum of the service durations over all duration scenarios, it will result in an avoidable increase in idle time and/or overtime.

-The M values in the second stage, $M_2(\omega)$ and $M_3(\omega)$ are scenario dependent.
-Thus, bounds on $M_2(\omega)$ and $M_3(\omega)$ can take advantage of information about service times represented by $\omega$ .
-We use the fact that none of the waiting time variables can take values larger than the sum of the service durations of all customers for each scenario, $\omega$ .
-This is true since it is not possible for a customer to wait more than the sum of completion times of all customers (which corresponds to arrival of all customers at time zero).
-This bound can be tightened further by making the bound customer specific.
+The M values in the second stage, $M_2(\omega)$ and $M_3(\omega)$, are scenario-dependent.
+Thus, bounds on $M_2(\omega)$ and $M_3(\omega)$ can take advantage of information about service times represented by ω .
+We use the fact that none of the waiting time variables can take values larger than the sum of the service durations of all customers for each scenario, ω .
+This is true since it is not possible for a customer to wait more than the sum of completion times of all customers (which corresponds to arrival of all customers at time 0).
+This bound can be tightened further by making the bound customerspecific.
 Each customer i's waiting time must be less than or equal to the total service durations of all customers that could be sequenced prior to customer i.
 The new bound can be achieved by setting